adform/adform-tracking-ios-sdk/README.md

 ![alt tag](Screenshots/copy.png)

+* Then select **AdformTracking.framework** in project navigator, go to file inspector and add it to your applications target (Target Membership).
 * Go to your application target’s configuration > General > Linked Frameworks and Libraries section and add these frameworks to your project:

    * **AdSupport.framework**